W1ldPo1nter/django-queryable-properties/docs/standard_features.rst

 .. note::
    All queryable properties that implement annotation will act like cached properties on the result objects of a queryset after they have been explicitly selected.
-   Read more about this in selecting-annotations_.
+   Read more about this in :ref:`annotations:Selecting annotations`.

 Resetting a cached property
 """""""""""""""""""""""""""